 - Speak to your adviser to ensure you’re adequately covered for your needs.

 Some examples could include things like a history of medical issues or an occurrence of specific illnesses or injuries, or inaccuracies in occupational or financial details.
-Some non-disclosures have a limited impact on underwriting, while others are more significant.
-Not all non-disclosures are equal, and they’re assessed differently at claim depending on the customer’s circumstances.
+Some misrepresentations have a limited impact on underwriting, while others are more significant.
+Not all misrepresentations are equal, and they’re assessed differently at claim depending on the customer’s circumstances.